Introduction to Flux

 │ summary(x) = "4×120 Matrix{Float64}"

-We train the classifiers for 250 iterations.
+Now, we train the classifiers for 250 iterations.
 In each iteration, we compute the gradient with respect to all network parameters and perform the gradient descent with stepsize $0.1$.
+Since Flux@0.14, there's been a change from implicit definition to explicit definition of optimisers.
+Since now, we need to use Flux.setup(optimiser, model) to create an optimiser that would optimise over the model's parameters.

 opt = Descent(0.1)